-Scott’s Cheap Flights is literally in business exclusively to find you cheap flights.
+Going (formerly known as Scott’s Cheap Flights) is literally in business exclusively to find you cheap flights.

 There is a free membership tier, but gift your discerning traveler a premium or elite subscription so they can track multiple airports or get alerts for incredibly rare business class mistake fares.